MicrosoftDocs/Advertising-docs/BingAds/scripts/authorization.md

 # Authorization

-Regular Bing Ads authorization occurs in this sequence:
+Regular Bing Ads authorization is handled as follows:

 - User logs into Bing Ads, using their user name or email address and password.
 - Bing Ads authenticates the user's credentials and establishes a session.